emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Asgard Stream
+### Score: 13/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is very nice, feels modern and unique, one of the best. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌

+***
 ## Maxflix
 ### Score: 13/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️